- About Extension

 Because OSU Extension Service is supported by tax dollars it lets youth do activities with little or no cost.
-There are no uniforms to buy when you join 4-H. There is a $15.00 fee per person for the first two family members and a $5.00 project fee per member for the first two projects and to cover insurance costs.
+There are no uniforms to buy when you join 4-H. There is a $25.00 fee per person for the first two family members and a $5.00 project fee for additional members.
+This covers the first two projects and insurance costs.
 Additional projects (3 or more) are $2.00 each.
-The same base fees apply to volunteer leaders, $15 + $5 with no extra for multiple project areas.
+The fee for returning volunteer leaders is $5 with no extra for multiple project areas.
 New leaders are $20 for the first year.

 There are more than 50 projects available in the following curriculum areas:

 - Natural Resources

 - Home Economics

 Projects developed in school classrooms and after school care centers that are part of the 4-H School Enrichment program are eligible for entry in the county fair.